Fishing Regulations for Fayette County

 - Black bass

 For largemouth bass, length limit is a 16-24” slot.
 Bass 16 inches and less or 24 inches or greater in length may be retained.
 Only one bass 24 inches or greater may be retained each day.
-For smallmouth bass (if present), minimum length = 14 inches.
-No minimum length on spotted, Guadalupe, and Alabama bass (if present.)
-Daily bag limit for all species = 5 black bass in combination.
+For smallmouth bass (if present), minimum length limit = 14 inches.
+No minimum length limit on Alabama, Guadalupe, and spotted bass (if present).
+Daily bag limit for all black bass species is 5 in any combination.

 There is no minimum length limit or daily bag limit for common carp.